luni64/TeensyHelpers/README.md

 # IntervalTimerEx

-The header contains a preprocessor switch to choose between the traditional void pointer pattern to pass state to callbacks and the more modern `std::function` approach.
+`IntervalTimerEx` subclasses the stock `IntervalTimer` so that you can pass state to the timer callbacks.
+IntervalTimerEx provides either a traditional `void(*)(void*)` pattern or, more modern `std::function<>` typed callbacks.
+You can choose which to use with a preprocessor switch in `IntervalTimer.h`

 - **`std::function` approach:**\
 Usage is exactly the same as with the normal IntervalTimer.
 However, it accepts more or less anything witch can be called (functions, member functions, lambdas, functors) as callbacks.

 - **Traditional void pointer approach:**\
 Might be more familiar to some users.
 Uses less resources, doesn't use dynamic memory.
+You define the state which is passed to the callback function in `IntervalTimer.begin()`.

 # Examples: